ishan-kapoor/Anveshan-Hackathon-2025--Spot_the_Scam-/README.md

 # 🕵️‍♂️ Spot the Scam - Job Fraud Detection

-Welcome to the **Spot the Scam** project — a full-stack data science solution that detects **fraudulent job postings** using Natural Language Processing (NLP) and machine learning.
+Welcome to the **Spot the Scam** project, A full stack data science solution that detects **fraudulent job postings** using Natural Language Processing (NLP) and machine learning.

 **By Team: Info Inquisitors**